phatblat/SwiftGenWMO/README.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

+## Xcode Versions

+The following versions of Xcode have all been tested with the project and have this issue with WMO builds:

+- 7.1 (7B91b)
+- 7.1.1 (7B1005)
+- 7.2 beta 3 (7C62)

 ## License

 This repo is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for rights and limitations.